 The IUHPFL application process is organized in several distinct steps, explained below.
-Students applying for the 2018-2019 program cycle are encouraged to print the Student Checklist to help keep track of required steps, deadlines, and when to expect communication from the IUHPFL office.
+Students applying for the current program cycle are encouraged to print the Student Checklist, which outlines required steps, deadlines, and when to expect communication from the IUHPFL Office.

 Months in which steps occur

 Presentations & School Visits

 September through November